 In March 2017 the FDA reported that the exact number of cases of BIA-ALCL has been difficult to determine “due to significant limitations in world-wide reporting and lack of global implant sales data.”

 Despite the limitations, the FDA released updated information on the number of reported cases earlier today.
-In this March 2018 news report, they state the following:
+In a March 2018 news report, they state the following:

 As of September 30, 2017, the FDA had received a total of 414 medical device reports (MDRs) of BIA-ALCL, including the death of nine patients.